-In order to start legally working in the UK you need to have National Insurance Number (NI).
+In order to start legally working in the UK you need to obtain National Insurance Number (NI).
 This is your registration number which is needed when you sign an employment contract.
-It is needed by employers to deduct your taxes, by local authorities to provide financial benefits and for dealings with the Inland Revenue.
-Note that this is not an option – it is a requirement for everyone to have it.
-You are eligible from this card since you turn 16 years old.
+Employers need it to deduct your taxes, local authorities to provide financial benefits and it is also required for dealings with the Inland Revenue.
+Note that this is not optional – it is a requirement for everyone to have it.
+You are eligible for this card since you turn 16 years old.
 UK residents should receive the card automatically once they turn 16, however, new entrants to the country will need to apply.

 What documents do you need to apply for NI?

 - 3 confirmations that you are actively looking for a job.
-These either letters or emails with the potential employer’s name and address or official email address.
-All these 3 confirmations can be easily replaced by 1 employment contract if you are already offered a position.
+These can either be letters or emails with potential employer’s name and address or official email address.
+All these 3 confirmations can be easily replaced by 1 employment contract if you have already been offered a position.
 However, employers are not keen on issuing these before they have your National Insurance Number since this is the main proof you are entitled to work within the UK.
-To get these confirmations you will need to send out your CV.
-As I was a student to obtain this number I presented an official interview confirmation from McDonalds and a rejection letter from Greggs.
+To obtain these confirmations you will need to send out your CV to several places.
+When I was a student in my National Insurance Number meeting I presented an official interview confirmation from McDonald’s and a rejection letter from Greggs.
 I actually got away with two confirmations at the time but I am not sure whether this is always possible.
-The best thing is if you receive an email saying “Thank you we have received you application for the position and will be contacting you in due course”.
-That is how the confirmation might look like.
+It is sufficient to have an email saying “Thank you, we have received your application for the position and will be contacting you in due course”.
+It is one of examples how your confirmation may look like.
 So three of those and you can call to schedule your interview.
 You can of course arrange an interview in advance – just make sure you obtain these before you attend it.

-- Confirmation of the address.
-Right if you are living with someone and you are not paying any bills, have no bank account or mobile phone contract this is going to be a problem.
+- Confirmation of an address.
+If you are living with someone else and you are not paying any bills, have no bank account or mobile phone contract you are facing a bit of a problem.
 If you are a student you can ask your University administration to issue an official letter on a headed paper confirming your term time address.
 If the first option, you will need to open a bank account.
 Lloyds Bank is quite keen at opening accounts for new entrants into the country.
 You will need to bring a current account customer (may be your friend living with you) to vouch for you living with them.
 We have applied this is practice and it worked!

 - Eligibility to work in the UK.
 There is no need to evidence this for European Economic Area (EEA) residents (this is EU plus Switzerland citizens).
-However, if you are from any other country you need to bring all the documents you possibly can related to your Visa and your identity.
+However, if you are from a country outside EEA you need to bring all the documents you possibly can in relation to your visa and confirming your identity.

 - Proof of Identity.
 This is obviously your passport.
 According to the Government website a driving licence and birth certificate could also be used for the purpose.
 Please note that National Identity Card may no longer act for this purpose since the UK have recently started shifting from this kind of proof of identity claiming that they can be easily forged.
 For example, I once tried to using this in the currency exchange shop when trying to buy a lump sum of £££ and they have refused it.
-They said that I need to present either passport or at least driving licence.
-So if I am not taking this risk again – it is just easier to get one of those.
+They said that I need to present either a passport or at least a driving licence.

 How to schedule an interview?

 Obviously you are going to be asked some questions.
-Such as all the relevant residency information (all of the previous addresses including overseas), birth details (place, mother’s name, father’s name, siblings), purpose of coming to the UK (do not be afraid to say “to work” if that is true), etc.
+Such as relevant residency information (all of previous residential addresses including overseas), birth details (place, mother’s name, father’s name, siblings), purpose of coming to the UK (do not be afraid to say “to work” if that is true), etc.

-As long as you do not make any major mistakes in your application the National Insurance Number will arrive by post in about two weeks time
+As long as you do not make any major mistakes in your application National Insurance Number will arrive by post in around two weeks’ time

 Temporary National Insurance Number